 Columbia Valley RCMP

-This past week, September 16th through September 22nd, the Columbia Valley RCMP responded to 66 calls for service.
-The following are some of the more notable files our officers responded to.
+This past week, November 7 through November 13, the Columbia Valley RCMP responded to 53 calls for service.
+The following is a summary of some of the files our officers responded to.

 On Tuesday, November 8, RCMP were dispatched to a motor vehicle incident approximately 50 kilometres into the South Kootenay National Park.
 A semi-tractor and trailer had rolled over, crushing the cab on the semi.
 The driver was not located inside the cab and it was later determined that he received a ride into town from a passerby.
 The driver was uninjured.